fevzifurkandemirbuga/DELI-ciousSub/README.md

 ##  Sandwich Ordering Application

 A simple, modular Java console application that allows users to create and manage sandwich orders.
-The project demonstrates object-oriented design principles such as abstraction, inheritance, and composition —
+The project demonstrates object-oriented design principles such as abstraction, inheritance.

 ---